 The Health Benefits Of Chia Seeds Explained

 Chia seeds have long been used in Central America as a staple source of energy and nutrition.
-This popular little seed has recently been blowing up in the Western world as a “super seed,” but what exactly has made it so popular?
+This popular little seed has recently been blowing up in the Western world as a “super seed.”
+What exactly has made it so popular?
 Get ready for the full run-down here in our new feature in which we discuss the incredible health benefits of chia seeds!

 What Are Chia Seeds?

 A member of the mint family, chia seeds come from the desert plant Salvia hispanica.
 Originating in Central America, chia seeds were anciently known as the “warrior’s food.”
 It is said that Aztec Warriors would consume just one tablespoon of chia seeds a day to sustain themselves during battle.
 Providing a day’s worth of energy, chia seeds later became popularly known as “runner’s food,” as many consumed chia seeds to provide themselves with the fuel needed to run long distances.
-Today, chia seeds are consumed in many different ways in order to provide taste, texture, and nutrition.
+Today, chia seeds are used in a variety of ways for the purpose of taste, texture, and nutrition.
 These tasty little seeds can even be worked into your beauty routine!

 Top 5 Health Benefits Of Chia Seeds

 Chia seeds are acclaimed for their several health benefits which include promoting healthy skin, reducing signs of aging, supporting the heart and digestive system, and building stronger bones and muscles.
-Additionally, a recent study proved that chia seeds have even been linked to healing diabetes!
+Additionally, a recent study found a link between chia seeds and healing diabetes!
 It seems like there’s no limit to what chia seeds can do.

 Nutrient dense, chia seeds are high in omega-3 fats and fiber.
 Chia seeds also contain large amounts of iron, calcium, magnesium, and zinc.
 They are a rich source of thiamine, selenium, and niacin, as well as riboflavin and folate.
 With so many benefits offered by chia seeds, it wasn’t easy compressing things down to a top-5, but we’ve done our best.
 Enjoy!